 - For lift supports with keyhole slot connectors, slide the lift support so the keyhole can be easily lifted off the mounting stud.
 With these options, gas strut installation will be simpler.

 With your lift support on one end removed, you can now install the replacement strut to your car.
 To do this, start with the shaft end first (the skinny end).
 Gently use your fingers to apply some pressure as your place the strut’s ball socket over the ball joint.
 The strut should pop into place.
 Once both ends are on the ball studs, you’ll want to give the strut a gentle tug to be sure that it’s securely attached to your vehicle.

 Repeat the process of removing and installing the lift support for the other end.
 Gas strut installation is a pretty straight-forward process that anyone can do with the help of these simple instructions.

 The best lift supports are defined by their high quality, design, and durability standards.
 They come with superior rod finish that increases seal durability, high-strength piston seal, high-pressure gas-filled for smooth action, and steel body pressure cylinder for maximum durability.
 At Lift Support Depot, we bring you top-brand lift supports you can count on for your replacement needs.

 Shop at Lift Support Depot today.
 We have over 6000 products and over 15 years of data that makes it easy to match you with the exact product that you need.
-Contact us to enjoy one-on-one personal service and a limited lifetime warranty with every purchase.
+Contact us to enjoy one-on-one personal service and a limited 5 year warranty with every purchase.

 Due to the sharp pitch of some Lift Supports this claw type end is used.
 It is designed to swivel with the grove.
 Please review the pictures below.
 The image below pertains to the following part numbers 4032, 4256, 4257, 6303, 6303Kit3, 6406,6607, PM1008, PM3000, PM3025 and SG314021